viniciusdacal/redux-arc/README.md

 );
 ```

+In the example above, we are using axios, but you can use whatever you want to perform the request, just make sure to call done passing error and response when the request ends.

 > We let the request with you.
 This way, you can use whatever you want: promises, generators, etc...

 And now, you can use `createApiActions` to define your action creators and types.